[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 Kerchner, widow of Frederick Kerchner, was Peter Wetzel's

 aunt-in-law.
-Peter Wetzel lived near the farm formerly
+Peter Wetzel lived very near the farm formerly

 owned by his deceased uncle, Frederick Kerchner, which